-Additions are single-underline italics Times New Roman: Note:

-Program; and making findings, including findings under the California Environmental deletions are strikethrough italies Times New Roman.
+Additions are single-underline italics Times New Roman; deletions are strikethrough italics Times New Roman.
 Board amendment additions are double underlined.
 Board amendment deletions are strikethrough normal.

 Be it ordained by the People of the City and County of San Francisco: